Tyler Blackett: Reading

 On 22 August 2016, Blackett signed a four-year contract with Championship club Reading.
 Head coach Jaap Stam, a former Manchester United player, praised the defender for his versatility and attacking presence.

 With his contract with Reading due to expire on 30 June 2020, and due to the effects of the COVID-19 pandemic on the 2019–20 season, Blackett signed a short-term extension with Reading until the end of the season.
 Following the completion of the 2019–20 season, Reading announced that Blackett would leave the club at the end of July 2020.

 Nottingham Forest

 On 15 August 2020, Blackett joined Nottingham Forest on a permanent contract.
 He made his debut for the club on 12 September, starting in a 2–0 defeat away to Queens Park Rangers.

 FC Cincinnati

 On 6 August 2021, Blackett joined Major League Soccer club FC Cincinnati on a free transfer.
 Blackett was released by Cincinnati following their 2022 season.

 Rotherham United

 On 8 March 2023, Blackett returned to England when he joined Championship club Rotherham United on a short-term contract until the end of the season.
+On 7 May 2024, after the club were relegated, Rotherham announced the player would be released in the summer after his contract expired.